n2048-creative-technology/blender-robstride/README.md

 Save/Load Configuration
 - Save writes a JSON file containing:
   - CAN settings: interface (stored but hidden in the panel), channel, bitrate
-  - Motors: for each node — id, name, linked object name, mode, kp, ki, kd, scale, offset
+  - nodes: for each node — id, name, linked object name, mode, kp, ki, kd, scale, offset
 - Load reads the JSON, applies CAN preferences, replaces the node list, and relinks objects by name if they exist in the scene.

 Example schema:
 {
-  "can": {"interface": "robstride", "channel": "can0", "bitrate": 1000000}, "motors": [
+  "can": {"interface": "robstride", "channel": "can0", "bitrate": 1000000}, "nodes": [
     {"id": 1, "name": "Shoulder", "object": "Armature.L", "mode": "RUN", "kp": 1.0, "ki": 0.0, "kd": 0.0, "scale": 1.0, "offset": 0.0}
   ]